koimad/InstallCodebeamer/README.md

 ```
 ## Update inverntory file

-Update the variables etc as required in the inventory file
+Update the variables etc as required in the inventory file and role files

 ## Running the Playbook